gyulanemeth/bluefox.email/docs/integrations/zapier.md

 Click on triggers to see the available options.
 ![screenshot of bluefox email triggers in zapier](./zapier-triggers.webp)

-- **Contact Created**: Triggered when a new contact is added to your BlueFox Email account.
+- **New Contact**: Triggered when a new contact is added to your BlueFox Email project.
-- **Contact Updated**: Triggered when an existing contact is updated in your BlueFox Email account.
+- **Contact Updated**: Triggered when an existing contact is updated in your BlueFox Email project.
-- **Contact Deleted**: Triggered when a contact is removed from your BlueFox Email account.
+- **Contact Deleted**: Triggered when a contact is removed from your BlueFox Email project.

 Once you select a trigger, click "Continue" to set up and test the trigger.

 ![screenshot of bluefox email actions in zapier](./zapier-trigger-test.webp)

-- **New Subscription**: Triggered when a contact subscribes to a mailing list.
+- **New Subscription**: Triggered when a new contact subscribes to a subscription list.
-- **Unsubscription**: Triggered when a contact unsubscribes from a mailing list.
+- **Unsubscription**: Triggered when a contact unsubscribes from a subscription list.
 - **Subscription Paused**: Triggered when a contact's subscription is paused.

 Here once you select subscription based trigger and click continue you will be asked to select the subscription list for which you want to set up the trigger.